 What is happening with Vivo and FiBrasil?

-Telefonica Brasil, which runs the Vivo brand, will vote on July 31 to absorb its FiBrasil fiber unit, with the merger taking legal effect on August 1.
-FiBrasil, a wholesale fiber network with a book value of about eight hundred twelve point six million reais, will then be dissolved into the parent.
+Telefonica Brasil, which runs the Vivo brand, will vote on July 31 to absorb its FiBrasil fiber unit.
+The merger takes legal effect on August 1, after which FiBrasil, a wholesale fiber network with a book value of about eight hundred twelve point six million reais, will be dissolved into the parent.

 Why is Vivo absorbing the fiber unit?